barzine/phd-analyses/README.md

 The R functions can be found as a separate R package: [https://github.com/barzine/barzinePhdR](https://github.com/barzine/barzinePhdR) ![Build Status](https://travis-ci.com/barzine/barzinePhdR.svg?branch=master)[![AppVeyor build status](https://ci.appveyor.com/api/projects/status/github/barzine/barzinePhdR?branch=master&svg=true)](https://ci.appveyor.com/project/barzine/barzinePhdR)

-Part of this site can been seen live at [barzine.net/~mitra/thesis/](http://barzine.net/~mitra/thesis).
+Part of this site can be seen live at [barzine.net/~mitra/thesis/](http://barzine.net/~mitra/thesis).

-Many of the analyses can be run "out-of-the-box", this repository has not be created to be use by anyone else but myself.
+Many of the analyses can be run "out-of-the-box".
+This repository has not been created to be used by anyone else but myself.
-As such, there are a number of prerequisites that could be avoided if one gets into the code and tweak away.
+As such, there are several prerequisites that could be avoided if one gets into the code and tweaks away.
 The most notable prerequisite that is not handled by the installation of [`barzinePhdR`](https://github.com/barzine/barzinePhdR) is the requirement of the [Linux Libertine](https://sourceforge.net/projects/linuxlibertine/) font.

 See [Install help](#install-help) for some pointers.
 ______

 ## Note
-Due to the huge amount of files and loss of the primary server, the list of genes are not available directly at the moment.
+Due to the huge amount of files and loss of the primary server, the list of genes is not available directly at the moment.
 You can either email or rerun the scripts.
 I am integrating everything into a shiny app, but this won't be done in the near future.

 ## Chapter 2: Available high-throughput normal human datasets